ZachSelindh/LIRI-Bot/README.md

 # LIRI-Bot
-*A LIRI bot CLI using Node.js
+A LIRI bot CLI using Node.js

+---

 This application takes in four commands:
 -"movie-this", which calls the OMDB API to provide information about a particular movie.